A Novel First Draft in 70 Days (10

 Mastering the Scene: For Fiction Writers (10 weeks)

 If you want to be a good baseball player you need to practice batting.
-Writing fiction is not much different -- it takes practice.
-And, like every other field of endeavor, there is a basic skill at the heart of success.
-For the fiction writer that is the ability to write the scene well.
+If you want to play piano you need to practice scales.
+Writing fiction is similar -- it takes practice.
+And, as in every other field of endeavor, there is a basic skill at the heart of success: the ability to write compelling scenes.

-The scene is the very basic component of the short story and the novel.
-Failure to master its most minimum requirements of design, composition, intensity and construction will ultimately be the cause of failure of a completed story.
-No great idea, no wonderful story concept, no terrific plot, no unique angle on a story will overcome a writer's lack of adequate skills in writing scenes.
+The scene is the basic component of the short story and the novel.
+Failure to master the minimum requirements of design, composition, intensity, causal linkage and construction will ultimately cause a story to fail.
+No great idea, no wonderful story concept, no terrific plot, no unique angle will overcome a writer's lack of adequate skills in writing scenes.

 This course is primarily a workshop.
-Students will submit scenes for classmates and the instructor to comment on and offer feedback to regarding the scenes' effectiveness, construction, and impact on the reader.
-These scenes will be assigned by the instructor to the students in outline form.
-It will be the student's goal to include the elements in the outline in their scene drafts.
+Students will be assigned scenes to draft, and classmates and the instructor will offer feedback and recommendations regarding the scenes' effectiveness, construction, and impact on the reader.

 There are no prerequisites for this course.